boydarianne/Reading-Notes/class-02.md

 created a directory for projects using touch we created a file for projects or found the file. finally, using cd .. we told the computer to go to a parent directory.

+**Additional Notes**
+Terminal is like a file explorer and allows different task such as:
+1. Find files, or file content
+2. change directories
+3. move and copy files
+4. open files
+5. make new files and folders